Stabilizing the Splits through Minimax Decision Trees: Minimax decision trees for regression

 where for two vertices $v,w$, we write $v\sim w$ if they are connected.
 Let $\mathcal{F}_{k}$ denote the $\sigma$-algebra generated by the collection $\bone_{\{\bX\in A\}},\,A\in\pi_{k}$.
 The nodewise predictor $M_{k}=\mathbb{E}[Y\mid\mathcal{F}_{k}]$ is a Doob martingale in $L^{2}$, and its risk satisfies

+where we have used that $Y$ is $\sigma(X)$-measurable.
 In other words, convergence rates reduce to controlling the one-step increments created by each split.
 The VarianceSplit rule provides no uniform control: under ECP, a child can have arbitrarily small mass, so large within-node fluctuations can be confined to microscopic slivers, and the increment need not contract at a fixed rate.
 Our MinimaxSplit instead minimizes $\max\{\mathbb{P}(A_{L})\Var(Y \mid A_{L}),\,\mathbb{P}(A_{R})\Var(Y \mid A_{R})\}$, ensuring that at every refinement the worst child risk decreases by a constant factor.
 Summed along the tree, this yields an exponential contraction of $\mathbb{E}[(M_{k+1}-M_{k})^{2}]$ and hence of $\mathbb{E}[(Y-M_{k})^{2}]$.
 The \emph{cyclic} schedule strengthens this guarantee by forcing each coordinate to be refined regularly, preventing all contraction from being spent on a single axis and avoiding symmetry-breaking failures; see Section \ref{sec:ASP}.

 To put the above intuition into play, we apply Hölder's inequality and \eqref{eq:2-k} to obtain

 Since each split introduces a difference term $|\ell_{v_{k}}-\ell_{v_{k+1}}|$, which is bounded by the values of $Y$ conditioned on a partition in the covariate space, we have